chirag-droid/intern-assignment/README.md

 2. Replaced the NodeCache with a hosted Redis instance on UpStash because I will be hosting the backend on Firebase Functions

+3. Hosted the backend express app as a firebase function.

 # Welcome to the alloan.ai frontend intern challenge!

 > This is an opening for the frontend engineer intern position at alloan.ai, a cutting-edge fintech startup building products for the asset-based securities market.